Copyright 2020 Greenstone Media Consulting, LLC

 in Omaha and relayed it to ABC’s affiliated stations.

-and relay ABC’s programs to the Eastern half of the
+lines and relay ABC’s programs to the Eastern half of

 In 1929, the ABC rapidly expanded and placed AT&T line orders to connect stations